 Knitty is a popular resource for your customers

-and from the feedback we're hearing, is helping to build interest
+and is helping to build interest

 in knitting worldwide.
 This, in turn, helps build your business.